 2. Make Your Space Comfortable

 Windows that allow natural light into the room can be beneficial, but you might want to install blinds or curtains if the room is in direct sunlight, as direct sunlight can make the room very warm.
+Additional seating options like carpets, yoga balls or beanbags can also increase comfort.

-3. Make Your Space Fun
+3. Make Your Space Visually Appealing

 4. Create a Place for Supplies

-The worst thing you can do is forget to make an area for the basic school supplies.
+Make an area for the basic school supplies.
 If your kids have to go on a five-minute hunt every day for a pencil, that will eat away at precious time and cause a big distraction.
 Make sure that there is a well-stocked supply station in your classroom to avoid constantly searching for simple things throughout the day.

 You can keep things like rulers, staplers, markers, and other items that might not be used as often in a supply cabinet or station.
 Get creative with labels and keep the space organized.

 Don’t forget to create an area for all of the teacher items.
-You don’t want to have to carry your own supplies all over the house.
 If you want to keep your supplies separate from the regular classroom supplies, then make your own little space in the classroom.
 If you have your own desk, you can store most of your things in your desk for safekeeping.
+Consider getting chalkboards and markerboards to use in your schoolroom.
+If you really want to get creative, you could use chalkboard paint to make a wall your chalkboard.

-6. Don’t Forget to Get Out of the Classroom
+5. Don’t Forget to Get Out of the Classroom

 While you will likely spend a lot of time in your homeschool classroom, don’t forget to take the opportunity to get out of the classroom from time to time.
 Maybe you do class outdoors on a nice day.
 Perhaps you can do a lesson in the kitchen or do some reading on the couch.
 You may even be able to get out of the house altogether and learn while in the park or at the grocery store.
 Find ways to keep things interesting by getting out of the classroom at least a couple of times a month.

 Some homeschool parents create a little area outside to use on nice days.
 Get quality furniture that your children can do schoolwork from.
 We recommend getting solid furniture so that the tabletop can be a good writing surface.
+You can also take the time to plant a garden to use as a lesson and a fun place to go when it is just too nice to sit inside during the day.

 While it is a good idea to get out of the classroom occasionally, it isn’t a good idea to allow your children to complete their work in their bedrooms frequently.
 A lot of distractions can pop up in their bedroom, which isn’t going to be conducive for their education.

-7. Leave Time for Breaks
+6. Leave Time for Breaks

 While some children might require frequent short breaks, others might like only one or two longer breaks.
 Read your children and let them help create your schedule in this matter.

-8. Keep the Room Clean
+7. Keep the Room Clean

-At the end of the day, get everything picked up and put away.
 You can have your children help in this task regardless of age.
 Teaching your kids to put away items when they are done with them is a great way to make sure that your classroom doesn’t get really messy.